-MANAGEMENT'S DISCUSSION AND ANALYSIS (Continued) For the Year Ended August 31, 2019
+MANAGEMENT'S DISCUSSION AND ANALYSIS (Continued) For the Year Ended August 31, 2020

-Current year end ending net position was a deficit of \$470,360, which is an increase of \$263,152 over the prior year's net position deficit of \$733,512.
-Total revenue for governmental activities increased by \$1,038,895 which is primarily due to an increase in grants and contributions not restricted.
-The increase in total revenue is offset by an increase in total expenses of \$355,019.
-This increase in expenses is mainly due to a rise in instruction, school leadership, and general administration expenses.
-Both the increases in revenue and expenses can be attributed to the growth in enrollment for the School during the second year of operation.
+Current year end ending net position was \$44,747, which is an increase of \$515,107 over the prior year's net position deficit of \$470,360.
+Total revenue for governmental activities increased by \$647,690 which is primarily due to an increase in grants and contributions.
+The increase in total revenue is offset by an increase in total expenses of \$395,735.
+This increase in expenses is mainly due to a rise in instruction, and plant maintenance and operations.
+Both the increases in revenue and expenses can be attributed to the growth in enrollment for the School during the third year of operation.